Wine and the vine in graphic arts: engravings and drawings

 Despite the Mannerist roots of his whimsical compositions, Larmessin’s invention is absolutely original to the end of the 17th century, and the success of his images is proven by their reproduction for decorative use of today.”
 (Le Dessin d’humour du XVIe siècle à nos jours.
 Exhibition catalogue for the Bibliothèque Nationale de France, 1971).

-4/ At the start of the 18th century, the city of Nantes was considered the primary port in Europe, frequented each year by some 2000 ships and other vessels.
-It was also the second-biggest French port, after Bordeaux, for the wine trade.
-Nantes diffused its exports around the region of Brittany (the Breton market absorbed half of the traffic, in strong competition with Bordeaux*), Holland and England.
-In parallel, and thanks to the two-way river transportation, the cities of the Loire enjoyed extensive commercial exchanges.
-Nantes played a central role; its “hinterland” was very large – reaching up to Orléans, the upper limit of the western winds.
-Its maritime port provided the Loire Basin with salt and products from the Colonies (coffee, sugar).
-Orléans was a stepping-stone to Paris, especially for red wines (via the Briare Canal and the Loing, a tributary of the Seine); it also connected to the East and the Lyon region.
-In the other direction, Nantes received much wheat from the region, as well as tuffeau stone from Anjou, wood, (white) wines, and many other goods.
+4. The port of Nantes was considered at the beginning of the 18th century as the first in Europe, frequented each year by some 2,000 ships and boats.
+It is also the second French port after Bordeaux for the wine trade.
+It deploys its wine exports to the rest of Brittany (the Breton market absorbs half of the traffic, in strong competition with Bordeaux *), Holland and England.
+At the same time, and thanks to river transport in both directions, the towns of the Loire maintain intense trade.
+In the downstream part, Nantes plays a central role.
+Its "hinterland" extends very far upstream, to Orleans, where the westerly winds carry.
+Its seaport supplies the Loire basin with salt and products from the colonies (coffee, sugar).
+Orleans is a relay to Paris, especially for red wines (via the Briare canal and the Loing, a tributary of the Seine), East and Lyonnais.
+In the opposite direction, Nantes receives from all the Loire basin a lot of wheat and tuffeaux from Anjou, wood, wine (white wines) and many other goods.

 * Nantes faced great competition in the Breton market from the Aquitaine wine trade.
 This competition went from the Bordeaux vineyards to the unloading ports, down to sales to individuals and taverns.
 The Brittany countryside represented the largest share of this market in the kingdom of France throughout the 18th century.
 The wines of Bordeaux, Bourg, Blaye and Libourne were particularly popular among Breton consumers.
 Large ports such as Nantes and Lorient were distribution hubs which allowed Aquitaine wines to be sent towards European and overseas markets, while the secondary ports of Redon, Vannes and Quimper were used as a kind of regional warehouse.
 Small Blaye, Plassac and Breton coasters brought the Bordeaux wines to Breton ports.
 Other distributors, both on water and on land, ensured that the wines were distributed to places where they would be consumed.
 (Source: Bordeaux et la Bretagne au XVIIème siècle, Les routes du vin, Hiroyasu Kimizuka, 2015, Presses universitaires de Rennes).